01Second Edition - June 2026

 Illustrative AI Use Cases

-Crew Agency using AI Crew Matching System: EU AI Act Annex III Category 4(a) high-risk classification (recruitment AI), with conformity assessment required by August 2026.
+Crew Agency using AI Crew Matching System: EU AI Act Annex III Category 4(a) high-risk classification (recruitment AI).
+The conformity assessment was originally due 2 August 2026 and is now deferred to 2 December 2027 under the Digital Omnibus on AI (provisional agreement of 7 May 2026, pending formal adoption; the original date stands until the amendment is published).
+For an Australian crew agency, the Privacy Act automated decision-making transparency obligations commencing 10 December 2026 also apply, requiring the privacy policy to disclose the use of automated crew-matching decisions that significantly affect individuals.
 GDPR Article 9 applies to biometric and medical crew data.
-MLC 2006 record accuracy obligations attach to AI-verified certifications.[15]
+MLC 2006 record accuracy obligations attach to AI-verified certifications.[15][95][90]

 Charter Broker using AI Proposal Generator: Pre-populating guest health and dietary preferences: GDPR Article 9 (special category data).
 CCPA ADMT disclosure for US guests.
 EU AI Act profiling transparency for EU-connected operations.
 MYBA Charter Agreement privacy and confidentiality clauses (2025 edition) apply.[70][19]